vaibhav-venkat/shapes_3d/README.md

 The training data is recommended to be `120 * sqrt(N)` to `4096 * sqrt(N)` of size

 Thus, is clusters and finds the nearest neighbors efficiently

+## Visualizing *.dump files

+1. Download [Ovito](https://www.ovito.org/#download) for your specific OS
+2. Simply open the dump file within the software
+3. It should show the plots of all objects, as specified in the dump file